-One benefit of fungible investments is that astute investors can profit from something called arbitrage.

-Arbitrage refers to the potential to profit from differences in price across multiple trading platforms.
+One benefit of fungible investments is that astute investors can profit from something called arbitrage, which refers to the potential to profit from differences in price across multiple trading platforms.

 For example, imagine a stock listed on both the Netherlands and German stock exchanges.
 Both countries use the Euro.
 If the stock were trading for 5 Euros in the Netherlands and 5.25 Euros in Germany, traders could buy shares from the Netherlands exchange and sell them on the German exchange.
 Then, they could keep the profit of 0.25 Euros per share.

 Fungible stocks priced in different currencies can also have arbitrage opportunities.
-Because of fluctuating exchange rates, calculating the different prices would have an added layer of complexity.
-But the profit margins can be even potentially, since there may be gains in both the arbitrage and the currency conversion, if both were favorable.
+Because of fluctuating exchange rates, calculating the different prices would amount to an added layer of complexity.
+But the profit margins can be even, potentially, since there may be gains in both the arbitrage and the currency conversion, if both were favorable.
 Investors can also sometimes purchase futures contracts for fungible assets, based on your expectation of how its price will change in the future.

-Fungible assets can present arbitrage opportunities for astute traders.
+Further, fungible assets can present arbitrage opportunities for astute traders.
 This is more of an advanced strategy, requiring awareness of multiple markets, and typically needs to take place at scale in order to generate a significant profit.

 Photo credit: iStock/ferrantraite

-SoFi Invest refers to the three investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
+SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.

-1) Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
+1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
 Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.

-2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC, Member FINRA(www.finra.org)/SIPC(www.sipc.org).
+2) Active Investing and brokerage services are provided by SoFi Securities LLC, Member FINRA(www.finra.org)/SIPC(www.sipc.org).
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

 Neither the Investment Advisor Representatives of SoFi Wealth, nor the Registered Representatives of SoFi Securities are compensated for the sale of any product or service sold through any SoFi Invest platform.
-Information related to lending products contained herein should not be construed as an offer or pre-qualification for any loan product offered by SoFi Lending Corp and/or its affiliates.
+Information related to lending products contained herein should not be construed as an offer or pre-qualification for any loan product offered by SoFi Bank, N.A.

 Crypto: Bitcoin and other cryptocurrencies aren’t endorsed or guaranteed by any government, are volatile, and involve a high degree of risk.
 Consumer protection and securities laws don’t regulate cryptocurrencies to the same degree as traditional brokerage and investment products.
 Research and knowledge are essential prerequisites before engaging with any cryptocurrency.
 US regulators, including FINRA , the SEC , and the CFPB , have issued public advisories concerning digital asset risk.
 Cryptocurrency purchases should not be made with funds drawn from financial products including student loans, personal loans, mortgage refinancing, savings, retirement funds or traditional investments.
 Limitations apply to trading certain crypto assets and may not be available to residents of all states.